Why Parents’ Day Could Be a Better Alternative to Mother’s and Father’s Day

 With a handcart, a shopping cart and beer bottles in their hands, young people parade through Hanover on Father’s Day.
 (Photo: Peter Steffen)

 For example, there are suggestions that the family should concentrate entirely on the relationship between themselves on a parent-child day.
-This could be a day when children honor their parents in a special way – and vice versa.
+This might be a day when children honor their parents in a special way – and vice versa.
 Or you can celebrate a family day right away, which would have the advantage of also including people who have no parents, whose parents have already passed away or who have a difficult relationship with their parents.

 Idea: Parents’ Day instead of Mother’s and Father’s Day